zowe/docs-site/docs/extend/extend-apiml/ create-apiml-extension.md

 API Gateway classpath:

 1. Create a JAR file from your extension.
-2. Create a `manifest.yml` with the following structure:
+2. Create a `manifest.yml` with the following structure (check out [Packaging z/OS extensions](../packaging-zos-extensions.md) for more information):

    **Example:**
     ```yaml